MwitiPeter/cat-portfolio-project/README.md

 # freecodeproj1
-My first html code with help of freecodecamp.com
+My first HTML project with with tutors from freecodecamp.com